bergeronmatt/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    - Two parts of express are the middleware and the routing functions.

 - [ ] Describe Middleware?
+    - Middleware functes get the request and response objects, operates on them, and can trigger some actions when specified, such as logging in or security.

 - [ ] Describe a Resource?
+    - A resource is some kind of data point or data set that clients can interact with through the back end.
+This can be things like their log in information or an array of data sets.

 - [ ] What can the API return to help clients know if a request was successful?
+    - The API can return a status update of 200 or 201 along with messages to notify the client that a request was successfu.

 - [ ] How can we partition our application into sub-applications?
+    - We can use sub-applications within our greater application to keep the code clean.
+This can include such things as writing smaller applications to validate user actions, such as log ins, in place of larger, more complex code.

 ## Minimum Viable Product